Caregiver Expert & Author

-Are there common themes you’ve seen between patients and caregivers no matter what the illness is?
+Common themes you’ve seen between patients and caregivers

 The patient may want quiet time, and the caregiver may want to problem solve.
 Say the patient goes into a room and closes the door for some time alone to think.
 The caregiver might see this as a danger signal, open the door, walk in and say, “Honey, what’s wrong?
 What can I do?”
 Then they collide.

 Another one is that the roles change in the relationship.
 You go from equals to patient and caregiver.
 That can be a game changer.
 For some partners, that becomes so embedded and prolonged over time, they lose their adult intimate connection.

 Whether that’s a couple or a mother and daughter, it mutates into just being patient and caregiver.
 You miss out on a lot.
 When the patient recovers, it becomes really hard to resurrect the connection.

 Another issue is the protection racket where neither one wants to say anything that would hurt the other one.
 They assume that if they were to speak about what’s in their gut and their heart – to speak about their emotions, whether that’s fear or anger or frustration – that it might somehow cause harm or break things.